pilat/vscode-importmagic/README.md

 ## Tips
 1. When you have problems with autocomplete make sure that `"python.autoComplete.extraPaths"` points to your source code.
-Usually this path should contain `__init__.py` file.
-2. Symbold from some packages may be unavialable when this package contains the `__all__` variable.
+2. Symbols from some packages may be unavialable when this package contains the `__all__` variable.

 ## Changelog
+### 0.0.10
+- Working with Multi-root Workspaces was fixed
+- Minor changes

 ### 0.0.9
 - Implements Whoosh indexing and searching library.
 - Partial index renew while files were changing.